-While those are all perks that anyone can enjoy, they’re particularly useful for anyone in a leadership position.
-If we’re not taking care of ourselves mentally and physically, coping with the demands of being a leader will be more difficult.
+While those are all perks that anyone can enjoy, positive psychology is particularly useful for anyone in a leadership position.
+If we're not taking care of ourselves mentally and physically, coping with the demands of being a leader will be more difficult.

 That's well and good?
 But, what how can gratitude make you a better and more effective leader?

 Nicole Lipkin writes that leaders should cultivate gratitude because it breeds employee engagement, more positive interactions, and builds resistance.
 What's more, gratitude helps you acknowledge your accomplishments.
 Thankfulness encourages you to focus on your successes.
 You will not be consumed by the success or failures of your competitors, and you'll be making the world better for those around you.

 Gratitude, while allowing you to embrace your accomplishments, also keeps your ego in check.
 That's because appreciation will enable you to realize that without assistance from others, you wouldn't be as successful.
 Maybe it's because you have a spouse who was your primary source of support and inspiration.
 A business partner provided you with the finances to launch your business.
 Or, thanks to their hard work and dedication, your business idea has become a reality because of your employees.

 Also, when we're thankful and optimistic, others gravitate towards us.
 Being approachable and encouraging is critical when networking and attracting top talent.
 A study from the University of Pennsylvania that shows when leaders are grateful to their employees, the employees are 50 percent more successful.